Effects of Hydromorphone Abuse

 - Providing a safe, structured environment.

-Medical detox programs can also manage symptoms with medications, such as:
+Medical detox programs can also manage symptoms with various medications used to ease the process, such as:

 - Clonidine, which reduces some symptoms of withdrawal without producing an intoxicating effect.